-Work with the Oxfordshire County Council Emergency Planning Team and the LLFA to support the community in the instatement of a community based Flood Wardens.
+Assist Oxfordshire County Council Emergency Planning Team and the LLFA to support the community in the establishment of a community based Flood Wardens network.

-Fully understand and communicate the explanation for the previous issues with flood warnings for Witney.Consider what further improvements could be made to the alerts for Witney (and West Oxfordshire).
+Fully understand and communicate the explanation for the previous issues with flood warnings for Witney.
+Consider what further improvements could be made to the alerts for Witney (and West Oxfordshire).

-Update the 2014 model with updated level information, especially downstream of the Aquarius Bridge through to the footpath at Langel Common.
+Update the 2014 model with updated level information, especially downstream of the Aquarius bridge through to the footpath at Langel Common.
 Include main tributaries through Witney.
 Fully understand the issues affecting river levels upstream of Bridge Street.

 Increased maintenance to be carried out along the river Windrush through and downstream of Witney.
-Proactive visits to riparian owners and encouragement of riparian owners, also work with local groups to ensure regular maintenance is carried out.
+Proactive visits to riparian owners and encouragement to ensure they carry out their duties, also work with local groups to ensure regular maintenance is carried out.